speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 ---
 heading: 'Component testing in Next.js using Cypress - Part 2 - Intercepting network requests'
-description: 'The second part in a series of articles explaining how to set up and write component tests for Next.js using Cypress.
+description: 'This is the second part in a series of articles explaining how to set up and write component tests for Next.js using Cypress.
 It describes the benefits of intercepting network requests and how to set it up.'
 date: '2024-10-25'
 tags: ['next.js', 'component testing', 'cypress', 'automated testing']
 references: [{